LCAD-UFES/carmen_lcad/README.md

 # carmen_lcad
-Version of the carmen robot framework developed by LCAD for IARA - Intelligent Autonomous Robotic Autonomobile.
+Version of the Carmen Robot Navigation Tookit developed by LCAD for IARA - the Intelligent Autonomous Robotic Autonomobile.

+This software is being developed with the support of DI/LCAD/UFES and is financed in part by Coordenação de Aperfeiçoamento de Pessoal de Nível Superior – Brasil (CAPES), Conselho Nacional de Desenvolvimento Científico e Tecnológico – Brasil (CNPq), and Fundação de Amparo à Pesquisa do Espírito Santo – Brazil (FAPES).

 - [Install for Ubuntu 12.04](http://www.lcad.inf.ufes.br/wiki/index.php/Instala%C3%A7%C3%A3o_Carmen_para_Ubuntu_12.04.3)
 - [Install for Ubuntu 14.04](doc/README_Installing_Carmen_LCAD_on_Ubuntu_14.04.md)